Pieterminator/BIMPL/README.md

 To run the app, follow the instructions in the `README.md` in the `src` folder.

+To run all the other files, you need to create a fresh conda environment:

+`conda create --name gem --file requirements.txt python=3.9.12`

 In `tqa`, you will find the code used for the translation quality assessment.
 In `evaluation` there are 2 subfolders: `automatic`, where you can find the code used for the automatic comparative evaluation of the 3 systems (with the correlations and IAA calculations), and `human`, where you will find the material and scripts used for the comparative human evaluation (NLI and FR tasks).
 In `utils`, you can find the Random Generator, and the support script to preprocess the Grade Grinder Corpus (GGC).